 The pressure is palpable, as evidenced by star realtor Josh Altman’s recent appearance on Varney & Co.
 Altman, in a bold move, is offering a million-dollar bonus to any agent who can secure a sale for a $28 million Bel Air mansion by April 1.
 But he’s not the only one pulling out all the stops.
-KTLA reports that some sellers are even throwing in luxury cars, such as McLarens and Bentleys, as incentives for buyers to close deals before the tax kicks in.
-A Los Angeles Times article highlights a $16.5-million listing offering the buyer their choice of an Aston Martin Vantage, Aston Martin DBX 707, McLaren GT, or Bentley Bentayga EWB if they pay full price and close escrow before April 1.
+KTLA reports that some sellers, such as McLarens and Bentleys, are even throwing in luxury cars as incentives for buyers to close deals before the tax kicks in.
+A Los Angeles Times article highlights a $16.5-million listing offering the buyer their choice of an Aston Martin Vantage, Aston Martin DBX 707, McLaren GT, or Bentley Bentayga EWB if they pay the total price and close escrow before April 1.

-The city’s growing homeless population has amplified the urgency to find alternative housing solutions.
+The city’s growing homeless population has amplified the need for alternative housing solutions.
 Los Angeles faces a significant challenge in addressing the needs of its most vulnerable residents, and the mansion tax has emerged as one potential source of funding for desperately needed affordable housing projects.

 The mansion tax, officially known as “Measure ULA,” has also faced legal challenges.
 As reported by FOX 11, in December, lawyers representing the Howard Jarvis Taxpayers Association and the Apartment Association of Greater Los Angeles filed a lawsuit to block the tax, arguing that it violates the state constitution.
-Stuart Varney, the host of Varney & Co., has pointed out the city’s previous struggles with building affordable housing.
+The host of Varney & Co., Stuart Varney, has pointed out the city’s previous struggles with building affordable housing.
 In 2016, Los Angeles raised $1.6 billion through a bond issue to construct 12,000 units but managed to complete only around 4,000, with costs skyrocketing to $800,000 per “affordable” unit.

-As the mansion tax looms, it remains to be seen whether this controversial measure will prove effective in addressing Los Angeles’ housing crisis.
+As the mansion tax looms, whether this controversial measure will effectively address Los Angeles’ housing crisis remains to be seen.
 In the meantime, elite realtors are leaving no stone unturned in their pursuit of last-minute sales, a testament to the high stakes and urgency of the current market.
 The coming weeks will reveal whether their efforts have paid off and whether the city’s new tax strategy can deliver on its promise of affordable housing.
 The clock is ticking, and all eyes are on the City of Angels as it grapples with this contentious issue, seeking a balance between luxury and necessity in a rapidly changing landscape.